Blakeview

 Recent residential development output has been above average within Blakeview when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Blakeview recorded around 43 residential properties granted approval per year.
+AreaSearch analysis of ABS building approval numbers in Blakeview shows around 43 residential properties granted approval per year.
 Over the past five financial years, from FY-21 to FY-25, approximately 216 homes were approved, with an additional 27 approved so far in FY-26.
-On average, 3.2 new residents arrived per dwelling constructed annually during this period.
+This results in an average of 3.2 new residents arriving per dwelling constructed annually over this period.

-As of now, there are approximately 345 people per dwelling approval, reflecting an established area.
-According to the latest AreaSearch quarterly estimate, Blakeview is expected to grow by 2,506 residents by 2041.
+This constrained new construction often reinforces demand and pricing for existing properties.
+Recent building activity consists entirely of detached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The location currently has approximately 345 people per dwelling approval, reflecting an established area.
+According to AreaSearch's latest quarterly estimate, Blakeview is expected to grow by 2,505 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development